andymeneely/squib/README.md

 If you're viewing this on Github, you might see some confusing tags like `{include:file:...}` - these are directives for YARD to show the embedded examples.
 Github doesn't render those and you might find them helpful.

-Also, RubyDoc.info linked from RubyGems is buggy and doesn't support `{include:file...}` directive properly, so the embedded samples will also not show up there.
+Also, RubyDoc.info linked from RubyGems appears to be perpetually broken and doesn't support `{include:file...}` directive properly, so the embedded samples will also not show up there, either.

 ## Squib Decks and Cards